nsidc/usaon-benefit-tool/doc/how-to/development.md

 docker compose run --rm usaon-benefit-tool alembic upgrade head  # or replace "head" with a migration id
 ```

+Finally, create an executable post-deploy script matching the release which should
+include the new migration in `deploy/post/` directory, e.g. `deploy/post/v2.1.0`.

 ### Third-party services